h-livv/tempest/README.md

 > <br>
 > Tempest is no longer under active development.
 It was a modular computational physics laboratory built to study numerical methods through implementation.
 > <br>
-> It combines PDE solvers, interchangeable numerical schemes, validation and diagnostic tooling, and interactive visualization in a common simulation environment.
+> It combines PDE solvers, interchangeable numerical schemes, validation and diagnostic tooling, and interactive visualization.
 The project was also used to experiment with learned approximations to PDE evolution.

 ---